Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models

-In this paper, we propose Uni-ControlNet, a new framework that leverages lightweight adapters to enable precise controls over pre-trained T2I diffusion models.
-As shown in Table \ref{table-comp}, unlike previous methods, Uni-ControlNet categorizes various conditions into two distinct groups: local conditions and global conditions.
+Unlike previous methods, Uni-ControlNet categorizes various conditions into two distinct groups: local conditions and global conditions.
 Accordingly, we only add two additional adapters, regardless of the number of local and global controls involved.
 This design choice not only significantly reduces both the whole fine-tuning cost and the model size, making it highly efficient for deployment, but also facilitates the composability of different conditions.
 To achieve this, we dedicatedly design the adapters for local and global controls.
 Specifically, for local controls, we introduce a multi-scale condition injection strategy that uses a shared local condition encoder adapter.
 This adapter first converts the local control signals into modulation signals, which are then used to modulate the incoming noise features.
 And for global controls, we employ another shared global condition encoder to convert them into conditional tokens, which are concatenated with text tokens to form the extended prompt and interacted with the incoming features via cross-attention mechanism.
 Interestingly, we find these two adapters can be separately trained without the need of additional joint training, while still supporting the composition of multiple control signals.
 This finding adds to the flexibility and ease of use provided by Uni-ControlNet.

 By only training on 10 million text-image pairs with 1 epoch, our Uni-ControlNet demonstrates highly promising results in terms of fidelity and controllability.
-Figure ~\ref{fig-intro} provides visual examples showcasing the effectiveness of Uni-ControlNet when using either one or multiple conditions.
-To gain further insights, we perform in-depth ablation analysis and compare our newly proposed adapter designs with those of ControlNet \cite{zhang2023adding} and T2I-Adapter \cite{mou2023t2i}.
-The analysis results reveal the superiority of our adapter designs, emphasizing their enhanced performance over the counterparts offered by ControlNet and T2I-Adapter.
+Figure~\ref{fig-intro} provides visual examples showcasing the effectiveness of Uni-ControlNet when using either one or multiple conditions.
+To gain further insights, we perform in-depth ablation analysis and compare our newly proposed adapter designs with those of ControlNet \cite{zhang2023adding}, GLIGEN \cite{li2023gligen} and T2I-Adapter \cite{mou2023t2i}.
+The analysis results reveal the superiority of our adapter designs, emphasizing their enhanced performance over the counterparts offered by ControlNet, GLIGEN and T2I-Adapter.